 New version of Windows 95 runs on Windows, macOS and Linux, with dedicated builds for ARM-based systems

-2020 was the 25th anniversary of Windows 95.
-I hated that particular operating system when I first used it, but soon came to realize the error of my ways and it introduced many of the features we still use today, including a desktop, taskbar and Start button.
+I hated Windows 95 when I first used it back in 1995, purely because it was so different from what I was used to.
+I soon came to realize the error of my ways and it introduced many of the features we still use today, including a desktop, taskbar and Start button.

 The new build is available in installer and portable versions for Windows (32-bit, 64-bit and ARM64), portable versions for macOS (Intel processor, Apple M1 processor) and Linux (32-bit, 64-bit, ARM64 and ARMv7 in rpm and deb versions).